-- 4. Review of the CAMTC.
+Review of the CAMTC.
 The CAMTC was last reviewed as part of the sunset review program in 2016, and again in 2021.
-Due to the constraints of the COVID-19 pandemic on legislative business, the legislature extended the CCIDC's sunset date, by one year, in order to allow for a comprehensive review.
 The following are some of the issues pertaining to the CAMTC along with background information concerning the particular issue.
-Recommendations noted by Committee staff regarding the particular issue areas that needed to be addressed include the following: - a) Sunset Issue 15: Competency Assessment Examination.
+Recommendations noted by Committee staff regarding the particular issue areas that needed to be addressed include the following:

-Background.
-AB 1147 established new requirements for massage therapy certification, including a requirement that all applicants pass a massage and bodywork competency assessment examination that is approved by CAMTC.
+a) Sunset Issue 15: Competency Assessment Examination.
 The following exams have been approved by the CAMTC: the Massage and Bodywork Licensing Examination (MBLEx); the National Certification Examination for Therapeutic Massage and Bodywork and the National Certification Examination for Therapeutic Massage if taken prior to February of 2015; and the Board Certification Examination for Therapeutic Massage and Bodywork.
 However, the MBLEx is the examination recognized by the majority of states that require licensure, except New York, which requires the passage of its own examination.
-Only three states currently do not regulate the practice of massage, and California is the only state to offer a voluntary certification.
-The rest of the states require a license to practice.

 In order to take the MBLEx, an individual is required to complete 500 hours of education, which is the certification requirement in California.
 The New York State Massage Therapy Examination is only available if an individual meets specified educational requirements from New York.
 The Board Certification Exam in Therapeutic Massage and Bodywork requires 750 hours.
 The National Certification Exam for Therapeutic Massage and Bodywork must have been taken on or before February 2015.
-Therefore, for applicants for certification who have studied in California, under the state's 500- hour education requirements, the MBLEx is the only exam that can be taken to achieve certification.
+Therefore, for applicants for certification who have studied in California, under the state's 500- hour education requirements, the MBLEx is the only exam that meets the minimum certification requirements.
 The Federation of State Massage Therapy Board (FSMTB, the provider of the MBLEx) began requiring candidates seeking to take the MBLEx to demonstrate that they have received their education from an "approved massage therapy education program" beginning July 1, 2017.
 The massage therapy school must be approved or recognized by the state board or agency authorized to regulate massage therapy.

-In California, CAMTC is the body recognized by the FSMTB; to be eligible to sit for the MBLEx, an applicant must have attended a school that was affirmatively approved by the council.
+In California, CAMTC is the body recognized by the FSMTB; to be eligible to sit for the MBLEx, an applicant must have attended a school that was affirmatively approved by the CAMTC.
 The CAMTC only began approving schools in 2016; prior to that, schools were presumed approved until unapproved.
-Due to the ineligibility of many qualified applicants for certification as massage therapists in California to take the MBLEx. the examination requirement was suspended in 2018 through Senate Bill 1480 (Hill).
+Due to the ineligibility of many qualified applicants for certification as massage therapists in California to take the MBLEx, the examination requirement was suspended in 2018 through Senate Bill 1480 (Hill).
 This suspension was further extended in 2020 through Senate Bill 1474 (Committee on Business, Professions, and Economic Development).
 While CAMTC and the Committees have considered issues to resolve the outstanding issues with the FSMTB, it may also be considered whether an examination requirement is necessary for a massage therapist to provide services in California.
 The suspension of the examination requirement is due to expire on January 1, 2023.
-In order to continue to assess the effectiveness of an examination, this bill maintains the current pause on requiring an examination to obtain certification.